Updated 11 January 2018

 You may also be liable for Universal Social Charge or USC on your rental profit, but you should be exempt from PRSI on the basis that you are non-resident.

-The deadline for filing a 2015 return was 31 October 2016, with corresponding deadlines for earlier tax years.
+The deadline for filing a 2016 return was 31 October 2017, with similar annual deadlines for earlier tax years.

 If you have a number of annual tax returns outstanding, it is important that these are completed and filed at an early date, in order to minimise the risk of Revenue applying interest or penalties or late or non-filing.

 In my experience, once an individual makes a decent effort to bring their tax affairs up to date within a reasonable timescale, Revenue are generally helpful and co-operative.

 A 5-10% tax surcharge automatically applies to late-filed returns, eg a liability of €500 is increased by 10% to €550.